VeranosTech/docs-korean-scrapy/docs/intro/install.rst

 system packages (which could break some of your system tools and scripts), and still install packages normally with ``pip`` (without ``sudo`` and the likes).

-To get started with virtual environments, see `virtualenv installation instructions`_.
+To get started with virtual environments, see `virtualenv installation instructionsvirtualenv installation instructions`_.
+To install it globally (having it globally installed actually helps here),virtualenv installation instructions`_.
+To install it globally (having it globally installed actually helps here),virtualenv installation instructions`_.
+To install it globally (having it globally installed actually helps here),virtualenv installation instructions`_.
 To install it globally (having it globally installed actually helps here), it should be a matter of running::